awsdocs/amazon-guardduty-user-guide/doc_source/get-master-account.md

 # GetMasterAccount<a name="get-master-account"></a>

-Provides the details for the GuardDuty master account to the current GuardDuty member account\.
+Provides the details for the Amazon GuardDuty master account to the current member account\.

 ## Request Syntax<a name="get-master-account-request-syntax"></a>